 4. Play on the festive setting

 Marks & Spencer’s Mrs Claus advert journeyed straight into the heart of Christmas.
 Audiences felt that the advert embraced the Christmas spirit, commenting on the realistic and festive backdrop of the North pole, reindeers and mince pies.
-M&S made the fiction of Christmas appear real, cementing this advert in the minds of viewers by sparking an element of belief – even in adults!
+M&S made the fiction of Christmas appear real, cementing this Christmas ad in the minds of viewers by sparking an element of belief – even in adults!

 “There’s something so… real about this ad.
 This ad just makes you believe that this is what xmas eve in the north pole is really like!
 The sentiment is so lovely too, I love it all so much by far my favourite xmas ad of all time!” – YouTube